← Back to BlogProduct Guides

 • Every browser is filtered — Chrome, Edge, Firefox, Safari

-• Safe search is enforced everywhere — Google, Bing, DuckDuckGo, Yahoo, Yandex
+• Safe Search is enforced everywhere — Google, Bing, DuckDuckGo, Yahoo, Yandex (all 5 engines)

-• Works across platforms — Android, iPhone, iPad, Mac
+• Works across platforms — Android, iOS, Mac

 Feature Microsoft Edge Controls ParentalEdge